What Does DHEA do in the Body

 DHEA and Fertility

 DHEA for fertility is an exciting topic!
-Women with fertility challenges may have a declining ovarian reserve and poor egg quality due to age, oxidative stress, and other factors, including low DHEA/DHEA-S. Supplementing with DHEA offers a non-invasive solution for activating egg development
+Women with fertility challenges may have a declining ovarian reserve and poor egg quality due to age, oxidative stress, and other factors, including low DHEA/DHEA-S. Supplementing with DHEA offers a non-invasive solution for activating egg development11

-Many studies of women with low ovarian reserve undergoing fertility treatments, including IVF, show increased pregnancy success.
+Many studies of women with low ovarian reserve12 undergoing fertility treatments, including IVF, show increased pregnancy success.
 Supplementation may improve reproductive hormone levels, and improve egg quality.
 Typical dosages for fertility range from 25-75 mg.
 The most common dose of DHEA for women undergoing fertility treatments is 75 mg, although this should be monitored by a licensed clinician in order to avoid side effects.

 The recommended dosage of DHEA varies based on the situation.
 It is best to speak with your physician about the best dose for your situation.
 The most common dosage is 25-50 mg daily.
-Studies have shown supplementation with DHEA for two years to be a safe range.
+Studies13 have shown supplementation with DHEA for two years to be a safe range.
 More longterm data is needed.

 Many studies aimed at improving egg quality and fertility use doses of 25 mg up to three times per day, but this level may be too high for some women.
 It is regarded as best practice in most cases to start at a lower dose, of 25 mg per day and then increase over time.